FengyiGao/Learngit/readme.txt

 This is a new line.
 Git track change a file.
 Another test.
-create a new branch is quick.
+create a new branch is quick AND SIMPLE.